This country-specific Q&A provides an overview of Tax laws and regulations applicable in Peru.

 SUNAT is responsible for the design and setting up of the platforms which taxpayers must employ to fulfill their tax obligations.
 Also, it enacts the regulations necessary for the operation of the mechanisms that have been set to assure the payment of taxes, such as the VAT withholdings and advance payments, the enforced collection of debts, etc.

 Dealing with the Tax Authority can be a cumbersome matter when it comes to the number of formal obligations that need be fulfilled by taxpayers.
-Pursuant to the World Bank, the time required by taxpayers to fulfil their tax obligations was, in 2018, equal to 260 hours.
+Pursuant to the World Bank, the time required by taxpayers to fulfil their tax obligations was, in 2019, equal to 260 hours (same as in 2018).

 On the other hand, while the tax regulations set the timeframe for the carrying out of an audit in one year (extendible to one more), this term is frequently extended and the time required to attend claims from the taxpayers at the administrative stage extends far beyond the established terms of 9 months at the first instance and 12 months in the second instance at the Tax Court.
 In practice, the time required to get a response on a claim at the administrative stage can go from 2 to 9 years, depending on the complexity of the case.